๐Ÿ’ปParallel and Distributed Computing

 Consensus Algorithms (Paxos, Raft)

-• Enable distributed nodes to agree on a single value even when some nodes crash or messages are delayed—essential for leader election, configuration changes, and replicated state machines
+• Enable distributed nodes to agree on a single value even when some nodes crash or messages are delayed.
+This is essential for leader election, configuration changes, and replicated state machines.

 Byzantine Fault Tolerance

-• Handles arbitrary failures including nodes that lie, send conflicting messages, or act maliciously—not just nodes that crash silently
+• Handles arbitrary failures including nodes that lie, send conflicting messages, or act maliciously.
+This goes far beyond crash failures, where a node simply stops responding.

-• Requires at least 3f+13f + 1 nodes to tolerate ff Byzantine faults, since the system needs enough honest nodes to outvote malicious ones
+• Requires at least 3f+13f + 1 nodes to tolerate ff Byzantine faults.
+So tolerating just 1 malicious node requires at least 4 nodes; tolerating 2 requires 7.
+The system needs enough honest nodes to outvote malicious ones.

-• Essential for trustless environments like blockchain systems where you can't assume all participants are honest—but comes with significant performance overhead
+• Essential for trustless environments like blockchain systems where you can't assume all participants are honest.
+The tradeoff is significant performance overhead: BFT protocols require many more message exchanges per decision than crash-fault protocols.

 Diversity and Voting Approaches